Sicilian eggplant caponata is one of the best ways to utilize eggplant. Caponata is a salty, sweet and sour appetizer, bursting with flavor.

 - Garlicky Italian Broccoli

 If you’ve enjoyed this Eggplant Caponata Recipe or any recipe on this blog please let us know in the comments!
+The full YouTube video for this recipe is down below in the recipe card.
 We would love to hear how you did and it’s nice to show others as well.
 Thanks!
-FOLLOW US on Instagram, Pinterest, and Facebook.
+Follow us on Instagram, Pinterest, and Facebook.